dysquard/pgpa/README.md

   If you have any trouble with that RAR file, you can <a href="https://github.com/dysquard/pgpa/releases/download/107/GamepadPro.Active.Tool.exe" target="_blank">  Download Exe File(Must on PC).
 </a>
+  Exe file may be reported as virus but it's all due to signature problem, not a virus at all.